parob/graphql-api/docs/content/docs/defining-schemas.md

         return "Alice"
 ```

-### 2. Global Decorators (Recommended for complex applications)
+### 2. Global Decorators (Use only when necessary)

-Import decorators directly from the module:
+Import decorators directly from the module - only use this to avoid circular imports:

 ```python
 from graphql_api.decorators import type, field